-For some hospitals we noted one or more instances where the surveys contained days, charges, and related payments that did not reconcile to the supporting documents provided by the hospitals.
-We verified that any differences between the information reported in the survey and the hospitals' supporting documentation were resolved.
-The primary information source used to develop FFS and FFS crossover routine costs for the DSH survey was the MMIS data provided by the State.
-During our review we discovered that the routine days reported in the
+During our review, we noted instances where the surveys for some hospitals contained days, charges, and related payments that did not reconcile to the supporting documents provided by the hospitals.
+We verified that any differences between the information reported in the surveys and the hospitals' supporting documentation were appropriately resolved and adjusted.